 Louis Jolly is a second year PhD student based in Penryn, Cornwall at the University of Exeter, supervised by Will Gaze, Sean Comber at Plymouth University, and Andrew Singer at CEH.
 Louis’ research is on the role of metals in selecting and co-selecting resistance genes in the environment.
 His area of focus is the catchments that include historical mining in the mid- to western parts of Cornwall, which has a long history of mining along with a commensurate pollution legacy.

 Jenny Shelton is just starting the first year of her PhD based at CEH, Wallingford and Imperial College London, supervised by Andrew Singer and Matt Fisher, respectively.
 Her research will explore the environmental drivers of fungal azole resistance.
 Jenny has an ongoing research interest in fungal diseases of frogs, which you can read a bit more about here.

-Andrew will be talking about antimicrobial resistance at a number of events over the coming weeks which aim to highlight the challenge to wider audiences.
+Andrew spoke about antimicrobial resistance at a number of events in November 2017 which aimed to highlight the challenge to wider audiences.

-On Thursday 16th November, Andrew is part of the panel at Antibiotic Drug Resistance: a focus on the environment, an event at Manchester University
+On Thursday 16th November, Andrew was part of the panel at Antibiotic Drug Resistance: a focus on the environment, an event at Manchester University

-On Saturday 18th November, Andrew and colleagues from CEH and the Oxford Interdisciplinary Microbiome Project will be in Wallingford, Oxfordshire talking to dog-walkers and analysing dog faeces as part of the Dogs and microbes pilot study.
+On Saturday 18th November, Andrew and colleagues from CEH and the Oxford Interdisciplinary Microbiome Project were in Wallingford, Oxfordshire talking to dog-walkers and analysing dog faeces as part of the Dogs and microbes pilot study.

-On Friday 24th November, the Society for Applied Microbiology and Royal Society of Chemistry are hosting a two-day conference on Antimicrobial resistance - meeting the challenge.
-Andrew will talk about our work on the spread of antibiotic residues and resistance genes into the aquatic environment.
+On Friday 24th November, the Society for Applied Microbiology and Royal Society of Chemistry hosted a two-day conference on Antimicrobial resistance - meeting the challenge.
+Andrew spoke about our work on the spread of antibiotic residues and resistance genes into the aquatic environment.